-The Adviser conducts investment research and makes investment decisions for the Fund.
+The Co-Advisers conduct investment research and make investment decisions for the Fund.

-The Adviser is a wholly owned subsidiary of Federated Hermes.
+Each of the Co-Advisers is a wholly owned subsidiary of Federated Hermes.

-The Adviser shall not be liable to the Trust or any Fund shareholder for any losses that may be sustained in the purchase, holding or sale of any security or for anything done or omitted by it, except acts or omissions involving willful misfeasance, bad faith, gross negligence or reckless disregard of the duties imposed upon it by its contract with the Trust.
+No Co-Adviser shall be liable to the Trust or any Fund shareholder for any losses that may be sustained in the purchase, holding or sale of any security or for anything done or omitted by it, except acts or omissions involving willful misfeasance, bad faith, gross negligence or reckless disregard of the duties imposed upon it by its contract with the Trust.
+No Co-Adviser shall be liable for the independent acts or omissions of another Co-Adviser.